 For the next three years the Council is required to calculate an estimated ratio of its financing costs to net revenue stream for both the General Fund and the Housing Revenue Account (HRA).
 For the HRA this is calculated by dividing the HRA capital financing costs by the total estimated Council Dwelling Income.
-For the General Fund this is calculated by dividing the General Fund capital financing costs by the estimated Council Tax Receipt plus Central Government Grants.
-The General Fund indicator is shown both including and excluding the capital financing costs for the Investment Properties still to be acquired.
+For the General Fund this is calculated by dividing the General Fund this is calculated by dividing the General Fund capital financing costs by the estimated Council Tax Receipt plus Central Government Grants.